DexWP/DexWP/README.md

 Beginner game developer
 -----------------------

 I've been learning to code for 1 year.
 I started my programming journey with the C++ language.
 In the process, I learned the basic concepts of the language, OOP, basic data structures, and so on.
 At the moment I am interested in UE5, Unity, and developing my own game engine.
-When developing the engine, i use: CMake, C++, OpenGL, Vulkan, a self-written library that imitates the behavior of glm, ImGui, and so on.
+When developing the engine, i use: CMake, C++, OpenGL, Vulkan, a self-written library that imitates the behavior of glm, also use ImGui, and so on.
 So, let's move to the more concrete info:

 * 🌍  I'm based in Belarus
 * ✉️  You can contact me at [ilaakubovic736@gmail.com](mailto:ilaakubovic736@gmail.com)